vippsas/vipps-woocommerce/readme.txt

  * Action: 'woo_vipps_cart_restored':  Runs after the cart has been restored after the order has been aborted of failed ' Action: 'woo_vipps_cart_saved': When redirecting to Vipps, the cart is saved so it can be restored in case the order isn't completed.
 This action is ran after this has happened.
  * Action: 'woo_vipps_before_redirect_to_vipps': Takes an order-id, called at the end of process_payment right before the redirect to Vipps
+ * Action: 'woo_vipps_before_create_express_checkout_order': Takes the cart to do express checkout for, run before the order is created
+ * Filter : 'woo_vipps_create_express_checkout_cart_contents': Takes a cart contents array from which an express checkout order will be created .
+Should return a like array.
+ * Action: 'woo_vipps_express_checkout_order_created': Takes an order ID, run right after an express checkout order has been created, but before it is processed'
  * Action: 'woo_vipps_before_process_payment': Takes an order-id, called at the start of process_payment
  * Action: 'woo_vipps_wait_for_payment_page': Run on the page shown on return from Vipps
  * Action: 'woo_vipps_express_checkout_page': Run on the express checkout page, before redirect to Vipp